-The Sukman Memorial Polyclinic provides basic health care including; medicine, simple lab work and the services of a Physician’s Assistant, nurse and midwife.
-However, we do not have a doctor.
+The Sukman Memorial Polyclinic provides basic health care including; Pharmacy, xray, simple lab work and the services of a Doctor, nurse, and midwife.
 Our ambulance service is available for those cases too severe for the clinic.
 In 2019 we establish are establishing a regional “Birthing Center” in Kumari.

 Since the opening of the clinic we have:

 - Provided basic medical services to thousands of local patients.

 - Opened a temporary mobile clinic after the earthquake to help people injured in the earthquake

 - Acted as a distribution point for critical aid for over 2500 families after the earthquake

 - Completed a water project to provide clean water for the clinic and nearby school.

 - Held several special medical and dental camps to provide free service for the most needy